 Claire Hennessy is a writer, editor, and creative writing teacher from Dublin.

-Claire holds master’s degrees in Popular Literature and Creative Writing, both from Trinity College Dublin, funded by a Trinity Scholarship.
+She holds master’s degrees in Popular Literature and Creative Writing, both from Trinity College Dublin, funded by a Trinity Scholarship.

 Her particular areas of interest when teaching include: getting started; novel writing and outlining; motivation and time management when writing; and children’s and young adult fiction.
-At Big Smoke she teaches beginners’ classes (both general and fiction), intermediate workshops, specialist workshops in novel writing and children’s/YA fiction, and co-teaches Dublin Young Authors with Dave Lordan.
+At Big Smoke she teaches beginners’ classes (both general and fiction), intermediate workshops, specialist workshops in novel writing and children’s/YA fiction, and co-facilitates Dublin Young Authors with Dave Lordan.